mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 On road or MTB.
 TT is fine, but you don't need to ride it.

 ### NOTES
-Total Time: **0 Minutes**
+Total Time: **60 Minutes** &nbsp; Ride: **24 km**

-Terrible sleep last night, very likely from the allergy pill I took at dinner.
+Terrible sleep last night, very likely from the allergy pill (Reactin) I took at dinner.
 I can still feel the ride from [Saturday](ironman2022-15weeksout?sat) in my lumbar too.

+After a lazy morning and some chores around the house, I headed out for a spin on the road bike up to Langford.
+Efficient, with just one traffic light and easy effort.
+Light westerly breeze and really nice weather for a ride.

 <!---->
 ## TUESDAY MAY 24